Trinity Academy, Bristol: History

 In March 2018 Cathedral Schools Trust and Bristol City Council secured £25 million in funding from the Education & Skills Funding Agency, to fund the building of the new school.
-Trinity Academy opened to students in September 2019, when the school is fully open it will have capacity for 1220 students.

-Future

-The new school building has now opened.
+Trinity Academy opened to students in September 2019 using temporary buildings.
+It first moved into its new building in September 2021, and expects to reach its capacity of 1,220 pupils in September 2025.

+In 2023, the Schools Adjudicator ruled that a change to the Trinity Academy admission criteria must be reversed, so that the allocation of places to its "inner priority area" returns to 25%, rather than an ambiguous change to "up to 25 per cent".